M. G. Chakrapani: Career

 Later in his career, Chakrapani transitioned from actor to director and producer, managing his brother's career.
 Chakrapani worked with his brother on several projects which failed to see the light of day.
 One such film, Bhavani had Ramachandran in the lead role.
 It was written by A. K. Velan, directed by Masthan, with Chakrapani producing.
 Years later, Chakrapani tried again, this time taking the director's seat in the renamed Arasa Kattalai.
 It was a success.

 Personal life and death

 Chakrapani was married to Meenakshi.
-They had 10 children together: seven sons and three daughters.
+They had 10 children together including seven sons and three daughters.
 Chakrapani died on 17 August 1986 at the age of 75.